DineniDaundasekara/MeditaionApp_AndroidStudio/README.md

-this is interface design for meditation app using Kotlin
+this is interface design for meditation app using Android Studio